yowainwright/yowainwright.github.io/src/pages/2017-09-04-reinvisioning-branded-content.md

 ## The site must be searchable

-To make the site more searchable, we made sure to use as much modern html as possible.
+To make the site more searchable, we made sure to use as much modern HTML as possible.
 We also used [schema.org](http://schema.org/).

-#### Example of using semantic html and schema.org to clarify what objects are on the content site
+#### Example of using semantic HTML and schema.org to clarify what objects are on the content site

 ```html
 <article class="post post--card style-card-hover" itemscope itemType="http://schema.org/Article">